ForAllSecure/rootfs_builder/README.md

 sudo mv /usr/local/go/bin/go /bin
 ```

-Rootfs builder can be statically built:
+Rootfs builder can be statically built.
+This statically compiles rootfs builder in a container:
-`make static`
+`make in_container`

-Mount the code in a container with Go already installed:
+Or if you want to develop Rootfs Builder in a container, run:
 `make dev`

 Usage
 =====
-Run rootfs builder with:
+Rootfs builder can be run with:
-`./rootfs_builder config.json`
+`./rootfs_builder <config.json>`

 An example config.json looks like:
 ```